ARCA-Arweave/grant-proposals/arca-website-and-brand-proposal.md

 Based on input from the ideation document.

 **Design work will be delegated to 99 designs.com**<br>
 99designs is a platform where you hold competitions, with a certain $value as a bounty.<br> Contestants apply with a mock-up or a riff on your branding specifications and the winner, who you choose is contracted to fufil the remainder of the brief.<br>

-**Development**
+**Development** <br>
 Project bootstrapping, and Arweave dapp data-model level decisions that need to be made for the form posting / viewing elements of the website.

 Forms will be posted using DPOST